heyitswejdan/wejdan.github.io/proof_complexity.md

 I will skip the very interesting history and story of the development of the theory of computation because other people have told it beautifully.
 If you are completely new to this subject, I would suggest reading [The Annotated Turing](https://www.goodreads.com/en/book/show/2333956) by Charles Petzold and [Gödel, Escher, Bach](https://www.goodreads.com/book/show/24113.G_del_Escher_Bach) by Douglas Hofstadter.

-There are also some pre-requisites that I think are going to increase your appreciation of the subject, but I will go over them whenever needed, which include: basic understanding of propositional logic, turing machines, and popular complexity classes.
+There are also some pre-requisites that I think are going to increase your appreciation of the subject, which include: basic understanding of propositional logic, turing machines, and popular complexity classes.
 These are fascinating topics on their own.
 If you haven't already, I would encourage you to explore them.

 # Ok, but what *is* proof complexity?